-How to Come Up with Money Quickly During Emergencies
+How to Come Up With Money Quickly During Emergencies

-1. Raise Cash By Creating a Temporary Line of Credit Backed by Securities
+1. Create a Temporary Line of Credit

 Many brokers will give you the courtesy of a call (known as a margin call) to deposit more funds so this doesn’t happen, but they aren’t required to do this by law.
 This could either lock in losses or trigger big capital gains taxes, depending on the success you’ve had with the positions in your account.
 Worse yet, you have no control over which stocks are sold; that is entirely at your broker’s discretion.

-One of the successful e-commerce startups was funded by writing a check against an account that held some of my Berkshire Hathaway shares, enabling me to float the company its working capital until it generated the funds to repay the entire contribution (which only took a few months – I’m one of those folks that, like any true value investor, only invests in sure bets that offer outsized paybacks).
+One of my successful e-commerce startups was funded by writing a check against an account that held some of my Berkshire Hathaway shares.
+This enabled me to float the company its working capital until it generated the funds to repay the entire contribution.
+(This only took a few months.
+Like any true value investor, I invest only in sure bets that offer outsized paybacks).

 2. Get a Second Job

 Sometimes the fastest and most effective way to generate immediate funds is to take on a second job.
 One close family member of mine found that by working the night shift at a mid-scale restaurant, she was able to generate more than $30,000 per year in tips above and beyond her day job.
 Her skill was connecting with people and she found a second job that leveraged that talent.

 This should only be done in extreme cases, but it is possible to borrow against the assets you’ve built up in a retirement account.
 There are very specific rules to follow or else you could find yourself paying huge tax penalties.

-4. Raise Cash By Redeeming Your Rewards
+4. Redeem Your Rewards

-5. Raise Cash By Selling Your Gold
+5. Sell Your Gold